 - review own strategy, and strategies of others, used to support LLN

 - lead others to extend practice.

-It is a requirement of the Dip Training Design and Development (TAE50216) program that all assessment work be submitted electronically in Canvas.
+It is a requirement of the Dip Training Design and Development (TAE50216) program that all assessment work be submitted electronically through the appropriate Canvas shell.
 You are asked to submit any workplace projects as a single Word or PDF file which must include a signed RMIT Cover Sheet; multiple project files will not be accepted.